-If the opposition is defended, the opponent may file Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. in support of the opposition, following which the trade mark applicant may file evidence in answer.
+If the opposition is defended, the opponent may file evidence in support of the opposition, following which the trade mark applicant may file evidence in answer.
 The opponent may then file evidence in reply.
-Once the evidence stage of the opposition is complete, the matter may be heard at an oral The time and place at which a court or tribunal hears the parties argue their case and makes a decision. before a delegate of the Registrar of Trade Marks, or may be determined by the delegate on written submissions.
+Once the evidence stage of the opposition is complete, the matter may be heard at an oral hearing before a delegate of the Registrar of Trade Marks, or may be determined by the delegate on written submissions.

 If an application has been accepted, and not opposed (or any opposition has been unsuccessful), the application proceeds to registration.
 In a normal case, where no objections are raised during examination and no opposition is filed, it takes approximately seven and a half months from filing until a registration certificate is issued.

 A registration normally lasts for 10 years from the filing date of the application, and may be renewed for further 10-year periods by paying renewal fees for each class of goods and services, as applicable.